josephg/egwalker-paper/README.md

 - *Rust compiler & toolchain*: Any "recent" version of rust should work.
 The published version of the paper used rust 1.78.
 The easiest way to install rust is via [rustup](https://rustup.rs/).
 - *NodeJS*: Nodejs is only used for scripting - like extracting benchmarking results into 'clean' JSON files and generating the charts used in the paper.
+- *(Optional)*: GNU Make 4.3.
+We have alternative shell scripts if you don't have make available, but its less convenient.

-We used rust 1.78 and nodejs v21 when generating the results in the current version of the paper.
+We used rust 1.80 and nodejs v21 when generating the results in the current version of the paper.

 This process has only been tested on linux, but it *should* work on other broadly supported platforms (like macos) too.